 While working with the Odd Squad, I had the privilege of meeting a group of at-risk girls enrolled in a program known as the Horse Resource Program.
 I began to volunteer with the group and accompany them to one of two farms they visited.
 Their duties were to assist in the clean up and care of horses followed by the occasional riding lesson.
 The feedback on the program was very positive but not so much so that it would survive government budget cuts.
 It did however, spark an idea that I had to create a program for girls that would not only prevent them from ever making a life-altering decision that could lead down a path of drug addiction, but it would provide the skills, tools, resources and inspiration, to flourish into amazing young women.
 After a failed attempt to offer a program such as this within my capacity as a Vancouver Police Officer through VPD, I made the difficult decision to resign from my 13 year career in order to pursue this dream.

-I continued to study and gather information in the emerging field of Equine Guided Development.
-I was first inspired by this work in 2007 after having met and participated in a workshop by Linda Kohanov, a visionary in this field.
+I continued to study and gather information in the emerging field of Equine Facilitated Wellness, I was first inspired by this work in 2007 after having met and participated in a workshop by Linda Kohanov, a visionary in this field.
 Through Linda’s connection I was fortunate to meet the graceful and wise Sandra Wallin to study Dances with Equus at Chiron’s Way in Maple Ridge, BC.
 The birth of Empowered By Horses occurred here with passionate discussions and brain storming sessions with Empowered By Horses co-creator Sharolyn Wandzura.
 We have created a great herd!!!

-While I continue my passion of working with and empowering young girls, I also am deeply connected to working with women and horses.
+While I continue my passion of working with and empowering young girls and boys, I also am deeply connected to working with women and horses.
 In 2008 I attended Erickson College to study the Art and Science of Coaching which was yet another step in my personal development journey.
 Bringing all these skills together along with my horse experience has given me a wonderful opportunity to create amazing life changing programs.